sluukkonen/metrica/README.md

 ## Usage

-If you're using Rails, Metrica comes out of the box with a Rack middleware that collects some useful metrics about your application.
+If you're using Rails, Metrica comes out-of-the-box with a Rack middleware that collects some useful metrics about your application.

 Metric name            | Type    | Description
 -----------------------|---------|----------------------------------------------------------
-activeRequests         | Counter | The number of requests that are currently being processed. requests               | Timer   | The total time spent processing each request controller.total       | Timer   | The time spent in the controller db.queries             | Timer   | The time spent performing SQL queries controller.rendering   | Timer   | The time spend rendering views statusCodes.ok         | Meter   | The number of 200 OK responses statusCodes.created    | Meter   | The number of 201 Created responses statusCodes.noContent  | Meter   | The number of 204 No Content responses statusCodes.badRequest | Meter   | The number of 400 Bad Request responses
+activeRequests         | Counter | The number of requests that are currently being processed. requests               | Timer   | The total time spent processing each request. controller.total       | Timer   | The time spent in the controller. db.queries             | Timer   | The time spent performing SQL queries. controller.rendering   | Timer   | The time spend rendering views. statusCodes.ok         | Meter   | The number of 200 OK responses. statusCodes.created    | Meter   | The number of 201 Created responses. statusCodes.noContent  | Meter   | The number of 204 No Content responses. statusCodes.badRequest | Meter   | The number of 400 Bad Request responses.
-statusCodes.notFound   | Meter   | The number of 404 Not Found responses
+statusCodes.notFound   | Meter   | The number of 404 Not Found responses.
-statusCodes.error      | Meter   | The number of 500 Internal Server Error responses
+statusCodes.error      | Meter   | The number of 500 Internal Server Error responses.

 To configure Metrica, add an initializer.